nikhild738ND/enterprise-rag-support-agent/README.md

 - storing traces, prompts, outputs, and feedback in SQL
 - running a load test and failure analysis

-## 2. Why this architecture is good for interviews
+## 2. Why this architecture is good ?

 This design is strong because it separates the system into the same components a production RAG app needs: